Analysis | Wisconsin is the proving ground for Republican efforts to hold power

 But that’s misleading, too.
 More than half of the votes that Biden received in Wisconsin came from counties that he lost.
 (Only about a quarter of Trump’s votes came from counties that Biden won.)
 There are a lot of Biden voters in Trump country — a reality obscured by the overweighting of Republican power in Republican-voting areas.

-What has happened in Wisconsin since 2018 is that the Republican hold on power, rooted in the imbalanced allocation of power to rural areas, has been challenged.
+What has happened in Wisconsin since 2018 is that the Republican hold on power, rooted in the unbalanced allocation of power to rural areas, has been challenged.
 So there’s an effort to change the rules to allow power to be allocated even less fairly, an effort rooted in an incorrect and often insincere claim that (nonexistent) dubious activity necessitates it.

-“Democracy cannot flourish if both sides don’t believe in the end both sides had a fair shot,” Vos said earlier this year.
-Unless, of course, the side that doesn’t think it has a fair shot is the side that is kept from holding power in the assembly that he leads.
+“Democracy cannot flourish if both sides don’t believe in the end [that] both sides had a fair shot,” Vos said earlier this year.
+Unless, of course, the side that doesn’t think it has a fair shot is the side that is kept from holding power in the assembly that Vos leads.
 Then it’s just tough crackers.

-All of this is important not because Wisconsin is an outlier but because it is increasingly not.
+All of this is important: not because Wisconsin is an outlier, but because it is increasingly not.
 This effort to skew power to Republicans, including in the management of federal elections, has been a response also offered in other states where the right sees its power threatened.
 This is a future that Republicans are happy to embrace, one in which they might not get more votes but they get more power.

 It works in presidential races (see: 2000 and 2016) and in the Senate (see: usually).
 So why not everywhere else?